Steps to Effective Project Cost Management

 Cost control alone is not enough: it must be accompanied by adjustment.

-Stage 5 of cost management: closing and reporting costs
+Step 4 of cost management: close and report costs

 -